 Again this process will vary based on who you’re working with.
 For me, there is a short intake form that I have all of my clients fill out electronically.
 Once I get that back I can get started on the application.
 Usually, I go back and forth a bit with my client to nail down the proper class of goods and services the client needs, along with obtaining the exact right specimen, but overall I try to get this portion done as efficiently as possible.
 I will not allow the process to take more than 3 weeks.
 If you’re slow to answer me for things I need for the application, the USPTO will get to you slowly too.
 So I do my best to push people along.
 Overall expect anywhere from 1 to 3 weeks spent on filling in the application and getting it submitted.

 3. And now we wait…

 When I originally published this post the standard for the USPTO to assign your application to an examiner was about 3 months from the date of filing.
-As of 2021, that waiting period before it is assigned to an examining attorney.
-And when I say 3 months, that’s not a hard and fast rule.
-The USPTO tries to adhere to hit but sometimes it can take longer.
+As of 2021, that waiting period before it is assigned to an examining attorney is now almost 6 months, if not longer.
 There are mechanisms to try and speed this up, but it will cost you.
 However, if it is important to your brand be sure to discuss those options with your attorney.
-Once that 3 months is over then the examining attorney will review the file.
+Once that 6 months is over then the examining attorney will review the file.
 This might take another 1 or 2 months, it all depends on how busy they are.
 So really keep this in mind if you’re hoping to obtain a trademark registration prior to launch of your business or product.
 But, then!

 4. The trademark application is reviewed